-Ethical dilemmas in research

-The rapid pace of research

-Ethics implies a knowledge of

-For Notre Dame to be true to

-We must bend over backmay be one of the last bastions

-of integrity to fall back on,'

 For Malits the Cross symbolizes the experience of undergoing cross-purposes, divine and human, seemingly at odds with each other.
 The Cross as a reality drives us to accept what threatens to destroy us, but it may be our very salvation.
 Jesus knew how it felt to fail, and he learned what it costs human beings to accept failure, said Malits.

-"Jesus went through the dark suffering of accepting himself as a failure.
+'Jesus went through the dark suffering of accepting himself as a failure.
 On the Cross he experienced human powerlessness with all its implications," Malits said.
-'Jesus was willing to let God be God and accept his own humanity as limited.
-He consented to what God was doing," she added. ingness of Jesus to die on the Cross expressed his confidence that God was faithful.
-"Jesus had faith that God Malits explained that the willwould raise him to life.
+"Jesus was willing to let God be God and accept his own humanity as limited.
+He consented to what God was doing," she added.
+Malits explained that the willingness of Jesus to die on the Cross expressed his confidence that God was faithful.
+"Jesus had faith that God would raise him to life.
 But what resurrection in the concrete looked and felt like, I doubt Jesus knew any more than you or I do," she noted.
 In accepting God's ways on the Cross, the humanity of Jesus served as the instrument for revealing God's power.
 "The Cross provides the 'evidence' for a believer that God will not and cannot save us without our consent," she explained.
-'The Cross is our one hope, spes unica, that the power of God's love will elicit a positive consent from us," she concluded.
-Father Edward Malloy will be presenting the next lecture in the series, "The Cross: Our Only Hope," on Wednesday, March 16, at 12:15 in Stapleton Lounge.
-Clinton plan to aid homeless kids By SONYA ROSS Associated Press WASHINGTON The Clinton administration is considering a plan that would create special school and recreation programs for homeless children, according to a draft report.
-The report, obtained by The Associated Press, estimates as many as 1.5 million children were nomeless at some point in the late 1980s.
+"The Cross is our one hope, spes unica, that the power of God's love will elicit a positive consent from us," she con- Father Edward Malloy will be presenting the next lecture in the series, "The Cross: Our Only Hope," on Wednesday, March 16, at 12:15 in Stapleton Lounge.
+If you see news happening, call The Observer.
+631-5323 Clinton plan to aid homeless kids By SONYA ROSS Associated Press WASHINGTON The Clinton administration is considering a plan that would create special school and recreation programs for homeless children, according to a draft The report, obtained by The Associated Press, estimates as many as 1.5 million children were homeless at some point in the late 1980s.
 It puts the total U.S. homeless population at between 4.95 million and 9.52 million during that time.
 As many as one-third of homeless children were not attending classes regularly in 1992, the report said.
 Those who did often drifted from school to school, without adequate supplies or a quiet place to study.
 The report, "Home!
 The Federal Plan to Break the Cycle of Homelessness," was ordered by President Clinton last spring.
-The latest 93-page version, prepared Tuesday by an interagency task force on homelessness, is under review by the Office of Management and Budget.
-Ginny Terzano.
+The latest 93-page version, prepared Tuesday by an interagency task force on homelessness, is under review by the Office of Management and Clinton had not seen the draft as of Wednesday, said deputy White House press secretary Ginny Terzano.